 Every kind of anxiety has an object, situation, or feeling that triggers distress.
 Emetophobia is no different.
 Exposure is the process of voluntarily leaning into that trigger.
 It is not for the faint of heart!
 The therapeutic art of exposure is designing a gradual hierarchy of triggers from less challenging to more challenging.
 Even if you are attempting to randomize the difficulty of the exposure, in a clinical setting we all know it has to be structured in a manner that your patient will agree to do.
 In the case of emetophobia, virtually no clients would agree to random degrees of challenge for the exposures.
-In fact, we highly recommend that you follow a classic lower challenge to higher challenge hierarchy and do not surprise your patients.
+In fact, we highly recommend that you follow a classic lower challenge to a higher challenge hierarchy and do not surprise your patients.
 Once your patient is far up the hierarchy you may introduce some random exposures.
 With children, we recommend you start quite slowly.
 Better too easy than too anxiety-provoking.
-Kids with emetophobia nearly universally present as extremely reactive and anxious when triggered and to keep them in the process the exposures must not be too provoking.
+Kids with emetophobia nearly universally present as extremely reactive and anxious when triggered and to keep them in the process the exposures must NOT be too provoking.
 The following pages follow the hierarchy we recommend and have found to be tried and true.
 Of course, you may find creative ways to introduce triggers and we would love to hear about it.
 If generalizable, with your permission, we might add them to the public resources we are presenting on this site.